Kamchatka, the Land of Fire and Ice.

 We will also be visiting the famous Bear Reserve at Kurilskoe Lake where you can watch the brown bears catching migrating salmons at close range.

 This is one of the most outstanding volcanic regions in the world, with a high density of active volcanoes, a variety of types, and a wide range of related features.
 The six sites included in the serial designation group together and the majority of volcanic features of the Kamchatka Peninsula.
 The interplay of active volcanoes and glaciers forms a dynamic landscape of great beauty.
 The sites contain great species diversity, including the world’s largest known variety of salmonoid fish and exceptional concentrations of sea otter, brown bear and Stellar’s sea eagle.

-For those who are interested in photographing birds, there are the stellar sea eagle, golden eagle, peregrine, rock ptarmigan, willow ptarmigan, black-billed capercalive, long-tailed hawk, owl, swans and others.
+For those who are interested in photographing birds, there is the stellar sea eagle, golden eagle, peregrine, rock ptarmigan, willow ptarmigan, black-billed capercalive, long-tailed hawk, owl, swans, and others.

 We will be taking a boat ride off the coast of Petro Kamchatka to capture the ocean wildlife like whales, seals and various types of birds like the puffins, seagull, etc

 Kamchatka is a relatively new National Park.
 Although there are road tracks being constructed, tourism has not reached this area.
 There are a camping stations being established within the national park to make it as comfortable for visitors as possible.
 Two person tents, Kitchen and Mass Hall Tents are provided.
 Also provided are sleeping bags (please bring your own sleeping bag if you want to have a personalized sleeping bag), mattresses, water, and solar lights.